grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 The whole setup was a filthy inelegant mess, but they were making headway.

-Captain Percy insisted everyone who was not actively doing something should be in the rack.
+Percy insisted everyone who was not actively doing something should be in the rack.
 Chips, Shakes, and Hemi did not argue when they were assigned first shift in bed.
 She had Bastian and Gregory, who were more experienced with the controls of the boat, at the helm seats.
 They shut down the sonar, since, with the diesel running, they would not be able to hear the approach of any kind of threat until it was too close to do anything anyway.

 But as a safety measure, Percy put Owen on radar.
 It would be just stupid to run into a fleet of Authority surface-enforcement ships for lack of paying attention --- especially considering they did not have the ability to dive or perform any other evasive maneuver.
 So Owen sat in the dark with his eye on the glowing radar screen, his mind turning to mush as he watched it circle around endlessly, reflecting back nothing.